/ tool-comparisons / CockroachDB vs DynamoDB for Solo Developers

 If forced to choose, DynamoDB edges out CockroachDB slightly for solo developers because AWS's free tier is more practical, pay-per-request pricing is more affordable at low scale, and the AWS ecosystem integration is useful if you're already there.
 CockroachDB's $295 jump to dedicated pricing is brutal for an individual.

 But my real recommendation?
 Skip both.
 Use Neon for free serverless Postgres if you want SQL flexibility, or Supabase if you want a complete backend.
-These tools are designed for the problems solo developers actually face: shipping fast, spending little, and not managing infrastructure.
+These tools are designed for the problems solo developers actually face, which are shipping fast, spending little, and not managing infrastructure.
 Save distributed databases and AWS NoSQL for when your project actually demands them.